Learn what to review so you can start reconciling.

 Make sure you're reconciling the correct account for the correct month:

-- In QuickBooks, go to Bookkeeping or Accounting, then select Reconcile (Take me there).
+- In QuickBooks, go to Bookkeeping and select Reconcile (Take me there).

 - Review the account you selected in the Account dropdown menu.

 If you have multiple accounts at the same bank, or more than one account of the same type, make sure you're reconciling the right one.

 Step 3: Match and categorise downloaded transactions

 If your account is connected to online banking, match and categorise all of your downloaded transactions before you start reconciling.
 You need to categorise everything to get your final correct beginning balance.